 What follows are the steps you can take to have a solid digital will.

-- Create an inventory of your digital footprint.
 Create a list of your accounts, which includes the username, password, and what you want done with such accounts.

-- Name a trusted person as the executor of your digital will.
 The person you entrust your accounts with will be expected to carry out your wishes for your digital accounts.

-- Draft detailed instructions.
 Make sure that your digital will is easy to read and execute.
 The last thing you want is for the executor to misunderstand your intentions.

-- Store your digital will in a safe space or include it in your will.
 Your digital accounts have become an important part of your life, so it’s not a bad idea to include your social media into your will.
 Otherwise, you can store your digital will in a safe space that will only be touched by the executor upon your death.